 - 1/2 teaspoon salt

 - red & green sugar crystals

 - Preheat oven to 350 degrees.
 Line two cookie sheet with parchment paper and set aside.

 - In a medium bowl, whisk together flour, baking powder and salt.
 Set aside.

 - In a large bowl, with mixer at low speed, beat sugar and butter until blended.
 Increase speed to high; beat until light and fluffy (about 3 minutes).

 - At medium speed, beat in egg, ricotta cheese, vanilla until well combined.

 - Reduce speed to low.
 Add flour mixture, beat until dough forms.
 Chill for at least 2 hours in the refrigerator.

 - Drop dough by level tablespoons, about 2 inches apart.
 Bake about 15 minutes or until cookies are very lightly golden on the bottom edges.
 Remove cookies to wire cooling rack.
 Let cool completely.

-- To ice cookies, in a small bowl, mix powdered sugar and milk together until well blended.
+- To ice cookies, in a small bowl, mix powdered sugar, vanilla, and milk together until well blended.
 Dip the top of each cookie into the icing and set on baking rack.
 Sprinkle with colored sugars.